ViaVersion/ViaFabric/README.md

 - your client can connect to newer versions

+**How can I install ViaBackwards/ViaRewind?:**
+- Just drop it into mods folder.
+Make sure you are using versions compatible with the ViaVersion version you are using.
+ViaVersion-DEV/ViaBackwards-DEV/ViaRewind-DEV and ViaVersion/ViaBackwards/ViaRewind CI builds are only compatible to each other if they have the same label (``-DEV`` or empty).

 **What versions can ViaVersion, ViaBackwards and ViaRewind translate?:**
 - Server-side:
 [![Graph with ViaVersion supported versions](https://i.imgur.com/0u20Y2u.png)](https://viaversion.com)